 Complaint #1: The quality of the testing was lower than expected

 I have no problem saying that there are a lot of bad testers at uTest.
 It’s true, there is no point in denying it.
 These testers only report low-value bugs, they don’t follow instructions, and generally disrupt the test cycle.
-Sometimes it is because they are inexperienced testers, sometimes they are just plain bad.
-Unfortunately this is one of the downsides of overcrowding.
+Sometimes it is because they’re inexperienced testers, sometimes they’re just plain bad.
+Unfortunately this is one of the downsides of crowdsourcing.
 To uTest’s credit, they do realize this and are continuously working to improve the skills and abilities of uTesters.
 They also identify and remove problem testers.

 On the other hand there are some absolutely awesome testers at uTest.
 These top testers consistently provide the customer with excellent service and high-value bugs. uTest does a pretty good job of identifying the strong testers and ensuring that they are the ones working on your projects.
 Keep in mind that there are literally hundreds of projects, dozens of Project Managers and thousands of testers from all over the world, so every test cycle is going to be different.